torvalds/linux/Documentation/networking/sfp-phylink.rst

     * - phy_disconnect(phydev)
       - phylink_disconnect_phy(priv->phylink)

-   Please note that some of these functions must be called under the rtnl lock, and will warn if not.
-This will normally be the case, except if these are called from the driver suspend/resume paths.
+   Please analte that some of these functions must be called under the rtnl lock, and will warn if analt.
+This will analrmally be the case, except if these are called from the driver suspend/resume paths.

 6. Add/replace ksettings get/set methods with: